khofstadter/CS220-AU-navigating-the-digital-world/tools.md

 1. Install/launch the Visual Studio Code software on your computer
 2. Make sure all of the following extensions are installed (some might need you to restart VSC or sometimes enabling when using a new folder/workstation e.g. when a GitHub repo is synced) :
   - Foam for VSCode (Wikilinks to Markdown)
-  - Github Repositories
+  - GitHub Repositories
-  - Markdown All in One
+  - Markdown All in One (does not work with GitHub Repositories extension i.e. does not support virtual workstation)
   - Markdown Links
   - Markdown Notes
   - Markdown PDF